0x556c79/install_ugreen_leds_controller/README.md

 - Use `--dry-run` to preview actions without changing the system
 - Configuration changes in `/etc/ugreen-leds.conf` persist across reboots

-## Disclaimer:
+## Disclaimer

 Use at your own risk.

 Tested and developed on a Ugreen DXP8800 Plus NAS. <br>
-Also confirmed working on a UGREEN DXP4800 with TrueNAS SCALE 25.04.2.5 (https://github.com/0x556c79/install_ugreen_leds_controller/issues/6) (with Version 1.0 of the script)
+Also confirmed working on a UGREEN DXP4800 with TrueNAS SCALE 25.04.2.5 (<https://github.com/0x556c79/install_ugreen_leds_controller/issues/6>) (with Version 1.0 of the script)

 The author is not responsible for damage caused by running this script.